 Few things in life carry more positive connotations for me than summertime.
 Maybe that’s because very few times in my life has my schedule not revolved around a summer break of some sort.
 Growing up, my family’s annual beach trips with cousins and friends were probably my favorite weeks of my childhood.
-Although the beach trips are etched in my mind as purely magical times, it was the day-to-day summertime traditions that were the most special.
+Right up there with the magic of beach weeks were our day-to-day summertime traditions.
 I grew up in a neighborhood of mostly boys, where summer days were not complete without someone getting soaking wet (a sprinkler or a hose, falling in a creek, or actual intentional swimming), someone getting hurt (rollerblading/biking, falling from a tree/swing/various other high objects, victim of the daily neighborhood prank, bug bite or sting), someone getting mad, and hysterical laughter.
 We disappeared into the woods until the first mom hollered out the front door that dinner was ready.
 We camped out, we slept over, we ate all the popsicles, we caught all the bugs, we played in the street until the moon was out.
 You know the saying, ‘living your best life’?
 This was the original best life.
 And we were living it to the fullest.

 “The older I get, the more I appreciate my rural childhood.
 I spent a lot of time outdoors, unsupervised, which is a blessing.”